AngomRanjan/stay-tune/README.md

 to run the project locally, clone the project using the command

 - git clone git@github.com:AngomRanjan/stay-tune.git

+# To Install type the following command

 - npm install

+## Run App type the following command

+  - npm start

-### Run test
+### To Run test cases type the following command

-navigate to the project directory, from GitHub, to test or run the application double click on the `index.html` file to open in your browser
+  - npm test

 ## Live Demo